Leo-Bieling/lb_ws/index.md

 Leo is co-author of the research paper **“Spatial Developable Meshes”**, which was published in the proceedings of the Design Modelling Symposium 2019 in Berlin.
 He has taught several international workshops including **CAARDIA** at the Tsinghua University Beijing, **RobArch** hosted at ETH Zurich, at the **Architectural Association DRL** and at the **B-Pro Bartlett** in London.
 In these courses, he continued his design-research in architectural geometry towards robotic and digital fabrication implementations.
 Previously he was a researcher in residence at the **AutoDesk BUILDspace in Boston** and a Student Assistant at the **Architectural Association’s Digital Prototyping Lab (DPL)**.
 During this time, he developed a strong understanding of the current state of the art digital fabrication methods.
 Leo’s previous work experience includes **Coop Himmelb(l)au** in Vienna, **Plus Architecture** in Melbourne and **Bieling Architekten** in Hamburg.
 He received his Bachelor of Science and Master of Science Degrees with distinction from the **TU Vienna**, Austria.
 He completed his postgraduate studies at the **Architectural Association Design Research Lab** (AA DRL) receiving a Master of Architecture and Urbanism.
 Leo has been a **scholar of the Erasmus Program** and the **German Academic Exchange Service (DAAD)**.

 # Academic Experience
+## Architecutral Association DRL Workshop
+10/2020 Tutor
+**Materializing Machines**
+Architectural Association, London / United Kingdom

+## PAACADEMY (Parametric Architecture) Workshop
+10/2020 Tutor
+**Design for Robotic Fabrication**
+Istanbul, Turkey

+## Bartlett B-Pro Workshop
+10/2020 Tutor
+**Polytopal Tectonics** - Modular Architectural Geometry Bartlett School of Architecture, London / United Kingdom

+## Digital Futures 2020 Workhop
+06/2020 Tutor
+**Architectural Geometry and Habitat**
+Tongji University, Shanghai / China

-## Bartlett B-Pro Workshops
+## Bartlett B-Pro Workshop
-10/2019 Workshop Tutor
+10/2019 Tutor
 **FRep Tectonics** - Shape Generation for 3D Printed Spatial Nodes.
 Bartlett School of Architecture, London / United Kingdom

 ## Acadia 2019
 10/2019 Maya Plugin Development

-**Mesh2Pix** - Architectural Geometry and Machine Learning mashup

-The University of Texas, Austin / USA
+**Mesh2Pix** - Architectural Geometry and Machine Learning mashup The University of Texas, Austin / USA

 ## BPro Architectural Computation
 09/2019 External Thesis Advisor
 Bartlett School of Architecture, London / United Kingdom

 ## Rob|Arch 2018
-09/2018 Workshop Tutor
+09/2018 Tutor

-**Tight Squeeze:** Automated Assembly of Spatial Structures in Constrained Sites

-ETH Zurich / Switzerland
+**Tight Squeeze:** Automated Assembly of Spatial Structures in Constrained Sites ETH Zurich / Switzerland

 ## CAADRIA 2018
-10/2018 Workshop Tutor
+10/2018 Tutor

-**Coupled Systems** - Developable Funicular Skeletons with Tensioning Membranes

-Tsinghua University, Beijing / China
+**Coupled Systems** - Developable Funicular Skeletons with Tensioning Membranes Tsinghua University, Beijing / China

 ## AutoDesk BUILDspace
 07/2017 Researcher in Residence
 Boston / USA

 # Contact